jank-lang/jank/README.md

 * `./bin/test` -- For one-off testing.
 * `./bin/watch-tests` -- For hot reloading tests on save.
 * `./bin/install` -- For packaging.

+### Cling
+Note that, by default, jank will compile Cling/Clang/LLVM for you, as part of your build directory.
+This can take an hour or two, depending on your machine.
+Building jank itself should take less than a minute.
+If you want to build it yourself, or want it outside of jank's build dir, you can use the `bin/build-cling [build-dir]` script.

+If you build your own Cling, or if you get it from somewhere else, you can provide it to `./bin/configure` by using `-Dcling_dir=path/to/cling/builddir`.

 ### Release
 A typical release build just needs the following: